 Whether Sneferu or his advisers thought exactly along these lines is an interesting question, but the alternative is even more intriguing.
 It could be that having set up the organisation to build his own pyramid, he or his advisers realised that the focus of that single task had created something unique, and uniquely important.
 It had created a powerful apparatus for getting things done, with the workforce drawn from the whole kingdom of Egypt, Upper and Lower.
 It demonstrably unified the country in a common goal.
 Moreover, to work, the new forms of that apparatus called for a hierarchy of overseers - with the pharaoh at the very top of what turned out aptly enough to be an organisational pyramid.
 In other words, the invention of the pyramids not only brought about a revolution in building technology, it also changed fundamentally the society which built them.
 With the pyramids, the Egyptians invented large-scale architecture and, more importantly, the concept of the organised state.

-Whatever the explanation for Sneferu's actions, the outcome was the same: the construction of the pyramids was the main catalyst in the creation of the unified Egyptian nation led by the pharaoh in a dual capacity as both god and as head of the associated apparatus of state.
+Whatever the explanation for Sneferu's actions, the outcome was the same: the construction of the pyramids became the main catalyst in the creation of the unified Egyptian nation led by the pharaoh in a dual capacity as both god and as head of the associated apparatus of state.
 That this power became independent of the pyramids is shown by the fact that the building phase ended almost as abruptly as it began, a mere 350 years later.

 The site of Saqqarah is therefore of unique importance in understanding the rise of the Egyptian Empire.
 It also offers the tourist many other treasures.
 As well as Zozer's stepped pyramid, there is the Pyramid of Unas - one of the last built during this golden age - which contains on its interior walls the first mortuary texts dealing with the passage of the soul from this world to the next.
 Also of note are the fine mastabas of officials nearby, dating from the same era, and the extraordinary underground Serapeum from the Ptolemaic period, late in construction but with ancient and sometimes disturbing roots in pre-history.